Immigration & Refugee

 Typically, during our initial meeting, we will conduct a clinical interview to assess your current psychological symptoms and to gain a deeper understanding of your past and current living situation.
 If applicable, we will then administer a wide range of scientific, evidence-based questionnaires to more thoroughly and systematically assess symptoms associated with various psychological conditions as well as cognitive functioning.
 Your psychologist will then integrate information from the clinical interview and the questionnaires.
 A subsequent session may be required to further clarify his or her understanding of your difficulties.
 If needed, a diagnosis will be rendered and recommendations for treatment provided.
 Finally, we will provide you with feedback of our findings and address any of your questions.

 The entire assessment process, which includes an initial session, clinical interviews and administration of questionnaires, feedback of results, and a written report with recommendations, will take approximately four weeks to complete.
-Please consult with one of our psychologists to determine the length of time required to complete your assessment to ensure your deadlines are met.
+Please consult with your psychologist to determine the length of time required to complete your assessment to ensure your deadlines are met.

 Based on the results of your assessment, your psychologist will provide the following information in your assessment report: